-Not sure what metrics you should be tracking to understand and improve your customer loyalty?
-We've compiled four key metrics to help you get started, plus the Wi-Fi analytics tool you need to get the data underlying those metrics.
+If you’re unclear about what metrics you should be tracking to understand and improve your customer loyalty, we’ll discuss four key metrics to help you get started, as well as how to collect this valuable data.

-Ask yourself: are you currently tracking how your customers feel about your brand?
-Do you know whether your customers are returning?
-Are you receiving accurate, measurable data from key metrics, or imprecise and vague anecdotal evidence?
-Anecdotal evidence and online customer sentiment cannot give you the crucial data points you need to understand one of the most important ingredients for your business’s success: customer loyalty.
 Increased customer loyalty means increased revenue.
+Anecdotal evidence and online customer sentiment cannot give you the crucial data points you need to understand one of the most important ingredients for your business’s success – customer loyalty.

-So, what metrics should you be using to measure customer loyalty?
-And what do they mean for what really matters: revenue?
-These four metrics are a great place to start.
+So, what metrics should you be using to measure your customer loyalty, and what do they mean for business?
+Here are four important metrics to help get you started.

 #1.
 Customer Lifetime Value

-The lifetime value of your customer directly relates to how long a customer remains with you over time.
-And, of course, how much they purchase during that time.
+The lifetime value of your customer directly relates to how long a customer remains with you and how much they spend during that time.
 The more loyal the customer, the greater their lifetime value.
-Loyal customers not only purchase with reliable frequency but they do so over long periods of time.
-Increased lifetime value of each customer improves your revenues and has overall financial relevance for your company.
+Loyal customers not only purchase with reliable frequency, but they do so over long periods of time.
+An increase in the lifetime value of each customer improves your revenue and carries financial relevance for your company.

-Countless tools exist to try to track and understand lifetime value, but it boils down to knowing how often a customer visits and/or makes a purchase over a certain period of time.
-Once you have that data about your customers, you can extrapolate the numbers to understand the revenue you can expect to generate, your projected growth, and even the overall valuation of your company.
-That’s a metric you take to the bank.
+There are various tools available that attempt to track and understand lifetime value, but it boils down to simply knowing how often a customer visits and/or makes a purchase over a certain period of time.
+Once you have that data about your customers, you can extrapolate the numbers to understand the revenue you can expect to generate.
 If you’re not tracking your customer’s lifetime value with accurate and measurable data, you are missing a crucial customer loyalty metric.

 #2.
 Customer Return or Repeat Rate

 Similar to lifetime value, whether a specific customer is returning or making repeat purchases is critical to your company’s revenue and growth.
-If your customers don’t return (i.e., your customer churn rate is high), you have a serious problem.
-A one-and-done customer is a huge drain on your marketing resources.
-Not to mention, if you’re in the restaurant business and folks aren’t coming back for seconds, you have a big problem and it needs to be addressed yesterday.
+If you’re in the restaurant or retail business and patrons aren’t coming back (i.e., you have a high customer churn rate), you have a big problem and it needs to be addressed as soon as possible.

-If your data indicates your return or repeat rates are low, you know it’s time boost your restaurant marketing: roll out coupons to your email list, promote your new menu items on Facebook and Instagram, and bump up the incentives for joining your loyalty program.
-But, taking action starts with knowing the data.
-How do you currently track whether a specific customer is returning?
-(Clue: “It’s not possible” is the wrong answer.)
+If your data indicates your customer repeat rates are low, you know it’s time to consider your restaurant marketing.
+You could send out coupons to your email list, promote your new menu items on Facebook and Instagram, and bump up the incentives for joining your loyalty program.

 #3.
 Customer Loyalty Program Participation